-Youth are important community members and should be respected partners in making decisions about the Teen Pregnancy Prevention (TPP) Program project activities intended for them.
-The Office of Population Affairs (OPA) expects TPP projects to meaningfully engage youth, as equal partners, in the design, implementation, and monitoring of projects.1 These efforts are most effective when projects create safe, supportive, and inclusive environments; provide equitable opportunities for all youth; and honor and amplify youth perspectives, expertise, voices, and values-especially of those who have been disadvantaged and/or marginalized.
+Youth are important community members and should be respected partners in making decisions about the Teen Pregnancy Prevention (TPP) project activities intended for them.
+The Office of Population Affairs (OPA) expects TPP projects to meaningfully engage youth, as equal partners, in the design, implementation, and monitoring of projects.
+These efforts are most effective when projects create safe and supportive environments; provide opportunities for all youth; and honor and amplify youth perspectives, expertise, voices, and values.